Rokiis1/roadmap/frameworks/fastapi/1_level/1_level_fastapi.md

 ## Errors with HTTPException

 So far, we relied on FastAPI to handle errors automatically, such as invalid request bodies or missing data.
-In some situations, an application needs to return an error response intentionally based on its own logic.
+In some situations, an application needs to control the HTTP status code intentionally, either to signal failure or to describe a successful outcome more precisely.

-FastAPI provides `HTTPException` for this purpose.
-Raising this exception stops normal execution and sends an error response to the client.
+FastAPI provides **three distinct ways** to control status codes at this level.
+Each serves a different purpose.

-Import `HTTPException` and use it inside a route.
+The first way is raising `HTTPException`.
+This is used when a request cannot be fulfilled and execution should stop immediately.

 ```py
 from fastapi import FastAPI, HTTPException